-Lincolnshire Partnership NHS Foundation Trust is pledging their support for the national #hellomynameis campaign.
+Lincolnshire Partnership NHS Foundation Trust is pledging their support for the national #hellomynameis campaign

-Whilst in hospital as an inpatient, Dr Granger observed that members of hospital staff often failed to introduce themselves properly before beginning to administer their care.
+#hellomynameis is a campaign launched by Dr Kate Granger, who had terminal cancer.
+Whilst in hospital as an inpatient, Dr Granger observed that members of hospital staff often failed to introduce themselves properly prior to administering their care.

-Dr Granger felt that a simple introduction by members of staff would go a long way towards putting patients at ease
+Dr Granger felt that a simple introduction by members of staff would go a long way towards putting patients at ease.
 As a result, Dr Granger decided to start the #hellomynameis campaign on Twitter and through her online blog.
-Her mission was to make a cultural change and get as many members of NHS staff to pledge to introduce themselves properly to their patients.
+Her mission was to make a cultural change.
+Her aim was to get as many members of NHS staff to pledge to introduce themselves properly to their patients.

-Lincolnshire Partnership NHS Foundation Trust is promoting the campaign by raising awareness of #hellomynameis
+LPFT is promoting the campaign by raising awareness of #hellomynameis

 Dr Granger’s story is incredibly powerful, as anyone who has read her blog would agree.
 Her illness enabled Kate to experience patient care first hand where, despite her own medical background she felt many of the fears and concerns that all patients must share.
 She believed that all healthcare professionals could take simple steps to improve the hospital experience for their patients.

 The video below may not be suitable for the hard of hearing